Dresden jewelry heist: Getaway vehicle found but thieves are still at large | DW | 26.11.2019

 Berlin auction house expert Diandra Donecker told DW an added risk was that the unidentified thieves might "melt the precious metal settings" and sell the gemstones separately, ruining them forever.

-Before dawn on Monday, at least two thieves entered Dresden's vault, despite barred windows and video surveillance, broke a glass display case, and took three sets of 18th century jewelry.
+Before dawn on Monday, at least two thieves entered Dresden's Green Vault, despite barred windows and video surveillance, broke a glass display case and took three sets of 18th-century jewelry.

+German Culture Minister Monika Grütters called for all German museums to come together for a security conference in order to prevent such crimes from happening in the futre.
+"Our museums hold artwork that defines our cultural identity and whose value is in the billions of euros," she told the Rheinischen Post.

 Concern for artifacts, Nebra Sky Disc

-The museum, founded from 1723 by Saxony elector Augustus the Strong — a rival of France's Louis XIV — and damaged in World War II, was used after its 2006 restoration by Chancellor Angela Merkel in 2010 to host then-US president Barack Obama.
+The museum, founded in 1723 by the elector of Saxony, Augustus the Strong — a rival of France's Louis XIV — and damaged in World War II, was used by Chancellor Angela Merkel after its 2006 restoration to host then-US president Barack Obama in 2010.

 Michael Kretschmer, premier of Saxony — once part of communist East Germany — said his state could not be understood "without the Green Vault," part of Saxony's State Art Collections.